Energising Development - EnDev

 - 89,800 micro, small and medium-sized enterprises.

-On AidData, you can find an overview of projects that we carry out in development cooperation.
-You can filter by location, sector and programme, among others.
+On our Development Cooperation Projects database, you can find an overview of EnDev projects that we carry out in development cooperation.

 EnDev in practice

 Introducing electric pressure cookers in Kakuma

 Most of the 258,000 people living in and around refugee settlement Kakuma Kenya still use traditional cooking methods.
 These have a negative impact on health, gender equality and the environment.
 With access to electricity in the settlement through a solar-powered mini-grid system, EnDev saw the opportunity to introduce electric pressure cookers (EPCs) as an alternative to biomass cooking.

 EnDev is a strategic partnership of dedicated donors, partners and individuals.
 All work together to support social development and economic growth.
 Together, they provide access to modern, renewable energy in more than 20 countries.
 The partnership is the driving force behind EnDev's success.
 Germany, the Netherlands, Norway and Switzerland work together.
 They aim to speed up energy access and socio-economic development.